 1. Cracked Heat Exchanger

-This is not only a nuisance for homeowners, it’s also incredibly dangerous.
-A cracked heat exchanger is caused by the constant expanding and contracting that heating systems experience as they heat and cool.
-Because heat exchangers are not made out of flexible material, over time they may crack.
+This is not only a nuisance for homeowners but also incredibly dangerous.
+A cracked heat exchanger is caused by the constant expansion and contracting that heating systems experience as they heat and cool.
+Because heat exchangers are not made of flexible material, they may crack over time.

-When they crack, they can leak carbon dioxide into the air and potentially into your home.
+They can leak carbon dioxide into the air and your home when they crack.
 Carbon monoxide poisoning can become fatal if not quickly dealt with.
-This is why many homeowners decide to install a carbon monoxide detector next to their furnaces.
-Unfortunately, heat exchangers cannot be repaired, only replaced, per government regulations.
+This is why many homeowners install a carbon monoxide detector next to their furnaces.
+Unfortunately, under government regulations, heat exchangers cannot be repaired, only replaced.